Integration Partner Widgets

 Contact the Sure Send CRM team to register your widget.
 You'll need to provide:

-• Widget Name: Display name shown in the tab (e.g., "Property Search")
+• Widget Name: Display name shown in the tab or sidebar (e.g., "Property Search")

 • Description: Rich text description of your widget's functionality